Seinabo Sey is a Righteous Feminist Pop Star In The Making

 The ideas that drive Sey are just as intriguing.
 Perhaps unsurprisingly for someone with such strong opinions, the singer isn’t one to be content with singing about boys and rhyming “love” with “above”.
 Raised in a musical background – her father was a noted musician and his music, she states, was the first she remembers hearing – the singer was encouraged to dream big from the start.
 She explains: “My father particularly was a big thinker.
 We were always talking and he was always saying about the Dalai Lama or trying to get me into different philosophies and ways of thinking, so the way I write songs and my angle comes from that.
 It’s not so much what is happening, but why it’s happening.”

 Recently signed to Virgin EMI, it’s not so much about what or why things are happening for Seinabo at the moment, but that they unequivocally just are.
 Tuesday’s Notting Hill show was packed and buzzy enough for the room to need an oxygen injection.
-Now, the 23-year-old is readying her debut album for release later in the year.
+Now, the 23-year-old is readying her debut album for release later in the year and will return to the UK in a couple of months for another string of live dates.
 After that, you get the sense things will be happening and then some.

 Paddy Footing into Ben Khan’s First Proper Interview